mr4tt/zotbot/README.md

 - ['Satoshi Nakamoto' Just Posted.
 WTF Is Going On?](https://www.vice.com/en/article/ak347b/satoshi-nakamoto-just-posted-wtf-is-going-on) - Did the anonymous inventor of Bitcoin really just break their silence?
 Let's go down the rabbit hole.

 # wikipedia
+- [Decoy effect](https://en.wikipedia.org/w/index.php?title=Decoy_effect&oldid=1194485694) - In marketing, the decoy effect (or attraction effect or asymmetric dominance effect) is the phenomenon whereby consumers will tend to have a specific change in preference between two options when also presented with a third option that is asymmetrically dominated.
+An option is asymmetrically dominated when it is inferior in all respects to one optio...

+- [Let them eat cake](https://en.wikipedia.org/w/index.php?title=Let_them_eat_cake&oldid=1263017290) - "Let them eat cake" is the traditional translation of the French phrase "Qu'ils mangent de la brioche", said to have been spoken in the 18th century by "a great princess" upon being told that the peasants had no bread.
+The phrase "let them eat cake" is conventionally attributed to Marie Antoinette, although there is no evidence that she ever uttered...

+- [End Poem](https://en.wikipedia.org/w/index.php?title=End_Poem&oldid=1263976830) - The end credits of the video game Minecraft include a written work by Julian Gough, conventionally called the End Poem, which is the only narrative text in the mostly unstructured sandbox game.
+Minecraft's creator Markus "Notch" Persson did not have an ending to the game up until a month before launch, and following recommendation by Twitter followe...

 - [Lizzie Borden](https://en.wikipedia.org/w/index.php?title=Lizzie_Borden&oldid=1260393969) - Lizzie Andrew Borden (July 19, 1860 – June 1, 1927) was an American woman who was tried and acquitted of the August 4, 1892 axe murders of her father and stepmother in Fall River, Massachusetts.
 No one else was charged in the murders, and, despite ostracism from other residents, Borden spent the remainder of her life in Fall River.
 She died of pneum...

 - [Shamima Begum](https://en.wikipedia.org/w/index.php?title=Shamima_Begum&oldid=1262410137) - Shamima Begum (born 25 August 1999) is a British-born woman who entered Syria to join the Islamic State at the age of 15 in 2015.
 As of 2024, she is living in al-Roj detention camp in Syria.
 While enrolled at Bethnal Green Academy, Begum and two schoolmates travelled to Syria in February 2015.
 The journey was facilitated by an IS smuggler who was pr...